georgiagrayland/Tennis-Legend/README.md

     - [Unsplash](https://unsplash.com/)
     - [Pixabay](https://pixabay.com/)
     - [Pxhere](https://pxhere.com/)
-- The Youtube videos on the Players page are taken from the Tennis TV (https://www.youtube.com/results?search_query=tennis+tv) and Eurosport Tennis (https://www.youtube.com/channel/UCxyDulPLBU9WiiN43xTs5FQ) Channels on YouTube.
+- The videos on the Players page are taken from the Tennis TV (https://www.youtube.com/results?search_query=tennis+tv) and Eurosport Tennis (https://www.youtube.com/channel/UCxyDulPLBU9WiiN43xTs5FQ) Channels on YouTube.
 - I take no credit for any of the images or videos displayed on this website and they are used for educational purposes only.
 I do not make any money by using them.